 Local plants were of incredible importance to Native American tribes and early settlers alike, for both medicinal and nutritional purposes.
 Hospitals and doctors are a modern day luxury.
-When this land was settled, people had to rely on the curandero or curandera (healer), sobador or sobadora (chiropractor), partera(midwife) as well as the arbulario, who could reverse spells cast by a brujo or bruja (witch).
+When this land was settled, people had to rely on the curandero or curandera (healer), sobador or sobadora (massage therapy), partera(midwife) as well as the arbulario (herbalist), who could reverse spells cast by a brujo or bruja (witch).

-- For colds one would be prescribed poleo (spearmint) and yerba Buena(peppermint).
+- For colds one would be prescribed poleo (brookmint) and yerba buena (spearmint).

-- For coughs anis and piloncillo (brown sugar in pylon shaped cakes)
+- For coughs, anise and piloncillo (brown sugar) in pylon shaped cakes.

-- For stomach troubles one would take osha(root of wild celery), manzanilla (chamomile), Mariola(sage), cilantro and café con canela (coffee with cinnamon)
+- For stomach troubles, one would take oshá (root of wild celery), manzanilla (chamomile), mariola (rubber bush), chamiso (sagebrush), chamiso blanco (rabbit brush), cilantro, and café con canela (coffee with cinnamon).

-- For rheumatism one would take plumajillo (sneeze-weed) and te dela abuela (grandmother’s tea)
+- For rheumatism, one would take plumajillo (yarrow) and té dela abuela (grandmother’s tea).

-Yerba de la negrita (bristly mallow) was given for ulcers Plants high in Iron were given to women after childbirth: yerba de las golondrinas (spurge), altamisa (wormwood) and capulin(chokecherry) Osha was mixed with lard to help heal cuts Rosa de castilla was used for sore throats and oregano with sugar and boiling water was used for coughs.
+Yerba de la negrita (bristly mallow) was given for ulcers.
+Plants high in iron were given to women after childbirth: yerba de las golondrinas (spurge), altamisa (feverfew) and capulín (chokecherry).
+Oshá was mixed with lard to help heal cuts.
+Rosa de castilla (wildrose) was used for sore throats, and oregano with sugar and boiling water was used for coughs.

-Culturally sacred trees with in the Great Sand Dunes National Park and Preserve, in a place referred to as Indian Grove.
-There are 72 Ponderosa pines in Indian Grove that show evidence of use by the Ute and Apache Indians, who scarred the trees when they collected the bark for medicine, and over 200 total trees that were used in the area.
-Some of these trees are over 500 years old and Indian Grove is the only location on the National Register of Historic Places that is woodlands.
+Culturally sacred trees are found within the Great Sand Dunes National Park and Preserve in a place referred to as “Indian Grove.”
+There are currently 72 Ponderosa pines in “Indian Grove” that show evidence of use by the Ute and Apache Indians, who scarred the trees when they collected the bark for medicine.
+Over 200 total trees were used in the area.
+Some of these trees are over 500 years old and “Indian Grove” is the only location on the National Register of Historic Places that is a woodlands.

 These trees are identifiable by large, oval openings on one side where they were peeled.
 Tree scars range from five inches to five feet in width and from two inches to nine feet in length with the average scar being seventeen inches wide and four feet long.
 A scar of that size would yield about one pound of inner bark.